-79. The application submits that is is necessary to distinguish between the scheme for general and indiscriminate retention of traffic data, in pursuance of section 786e of the Administration of Justice Act, and the scheme for specific persons and geographical locations in pursuance of sections 786b to 786d of the Administration of Justice Act (cf para 24, above).

-- 80. The applicant submits that the scheme for general and indiscriminate retention of traffic data, which permits the retention of communications data for a period of up to 12 months when a national security threat is cited (which been in effect since 30 March 2023), is contrary to the Convention (and EU Law, cf Tele2/Watson, cited above, para 103) as it not strictly necessary to safeguard democratic institutions and provides an unfettered power to the Government. - 81.
+- 81. The application submits that is is necessary to distinguish between the scheme for general and indiscriminate retention of communications data, in pursuance of section 786e of the Administration of Justice Act, and the scheme for specific persons and geographical locations in pursuance of sections 786b to 786d of the Administration of Justice Act (cf para 29, above). - 82.
+The applicant submits that the scheme for general and indiscriminate retention of communications date, which permits the retention of communications data for a period of up to 12 months when a national security threat is cited (which been in effect since 30 March 2023), is contrary to the Convention (and EU Law, cf Tele2/Watson, cited above, para 103) as it is not strictly necessary to safeguard democratic institutions and provides an unfettered power to the Government. - 83.
 The Court has emphasised that in matters affecting fundamental rights, it would be contrary to the rule of law for a discretion granted to the executive in the sphere of national security to be expressed in terms of unfettered power (Roman Zakharov v Russia, cited above, para 247).
 Yet this is exactly what the Danish law does.
 Similar to the Russian system under review in Zakharov, there is no safeguard in Danish law concerning the standard of national security, effective oversight or circumstances in which the bulk interception must be discontinued.
-Thus, the threat to national security may disappear, but surveillance will continue.
-In practice, this means that interceptions in the framework of criminal proceedings (discussed immediately below) are attended by more safeguards than interceptions conducted outside such a framework. - 82.
+Thus, the threat to national security may disappear (if it ever existed), but surveillance will continue.
+In practice, this means that interceptions in the framework of criminal proceedings (discussed immediately below) are attended by more safeguards than interceptions conducted outside such a framework. - 84.
 It is further noteworthy that the Government makes no reference to the actual security threat.
 The Government merely states:

 The Ministry of Justice made its assessment based on contributions from the Director of Public Prosecutions (Rigsadvokaten), the Danish Security and Intelligence Service (Politiets Efterretningstjeneste), the Centre for Terror Analysis (Center for Terroranalyse), the Danish Defence Intelligence Service (Forsvarets Efterretningstjeneste) and the Centre for Cyber Security (Center for Cybersikkerhed).
-When making its assessment, the Ministry of Justice also took into account the contents of a number of publicly available analysis documents from the Danish Security and Intelligence Service, the Centre for Terror Analysis, the Danish Defence Intelligence Service and the Centre for Cyber Security (Government's Observations, para 22)
+When making its assessment, the Ministry of Justice also took into account the contents of a number of publicly available analysis documents from the Danish Security and Intelligence Service, the Centre for Terror Analysis, the Danish Defence Intelligence Service and the Centre for Cyber Security.
+(Government's Observations, para 22)

-83. The Government has not even referenced the "publicly available analysis documents" rendering it impossible for both the applicant and the Court to evaluate the basis for a 12 month general and indiscriminate retention of traffic data.
+85. The Government has not even referenced the "publicly available analysis documents" rendering it impossible for both the applicant and the Court to evaluate the basis for a 12 month general and indiscriminate retention of communications data.
+The lack of any independent oversight is equally striking (cf Oversight Arrangements, para 127-134, below).